For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Poor Prompt: “How does climate change devastate the environment?”

-10. Iterative refinement:
+10. Iterative Refinement:

 Crafting a good prompt often involves an iterative process.
 Reviewing and refining the prompt based on the generated responses can help identify areas of improvement, clarify instructions, or address any shortcomings in the initial prompt.